-Financial Statements: Type of auditors' report issued: Unmodified Internal control over financial reporting: Material weakness identified?
-X yes no Significant deficiencies identified that are not considered to be material weaknesses? yes X none reported Noncompliance material to the financial statements noted? yes X no Federal Awards: Internal control over major programs: • Material weakness identified? yes X no • Significant deficiencies identified that are not considered to be material weaknesses? yes X none reported Type of auditors' report issued on compliance for major programs: Unmodified Any audit findings disclosed that are required to be reported in accordance with the Uniform Guidance 2 CFR 200.516? yes X no Identification of major programs: ALN Number Name of Federal Program 15.637 Migratory Bird Joint Venture Dollar threshold used to distinguish between type A and type B programs: \$ 750,000 Auditee qualified as a low-risk auditee?
-X ves no
+Financial Statements:

+Type of auditors' report issued: Unmodified

+Internal control over financial reporting:Material weakness identified?
+X yes no

+• Significant deficiencies identified that are not

+considered to be material weaknesses?
+Noncompliance material to the financial yes X none reported

+statements noted? yes X no

+Federal Awards:

+Internal control over major programs:

+Material weakness identified? yes X no

+• Significant deficiencies identified that are not considered to be material weaknesses? yes X none reported

+Type of auditors' report issued on compliance for major programs: Unmodified

+Any audit findings disclosed that are required to be reported in accordance with the Uniform Guidance 2 CFR 200.516? yes X no

+Identification of major programs:

+ALN Number Name of Federal Program

+10.028 Wildlife Services

+Dollar threshold used to distinguish between type A and type B programs: \$ 750,000

+Auditee qualified as a low-risk auditee?
+X yes no

-WESTERN ASSOCIATION OF FISH AND WILDLIFE AGENCIES AND AFFILIATES SCHEDULE OF FINDINGS AND QUESTIONED COSTS (CONTINUED) For the Year Ended June 30, 2023
+WESTERN ASSOCIATION OF FISH AND WILDLIFE AGENCIES AND AFFILIATES SCHEDULE OF FINDINGS AND QUESTIONED COSTS (CONTINUED) For the Year Ended June 30, 2024